Joel Crawford (director)

 Joel Crawford is an American film director, storyboard artist and screenwriter.
-He is best known for directing the DreamWorks Animation films The Croods: A New Age (2020) and Puss in Boots: The Last Wish (2022), with the latter nominated him for the Academy Award for Best Animated Feature.
+He is best known for his work at DreamWorks Animation, including directing The Croods: A New Age (2020), Puss in Boots: The Last Wish (2022), and Forgotten Island (2026).
+He received an Academy Award nomination for Puss in Boots: The Last Wish.

 Career

-In 2006, Joel Crawford joined DreamWorks Animation, where he served as a story artist on Shrek Forever After, Rise of the Guardians, the Kung Fu Panda trilogy, and Bee Movie.
-In October 2017, Crawford signed on to direct The Croods: A New Age, replacing both Kirk DeMicco and Chris Sanders as director.
-In November 2017, Crawford directed Trolls Holiday, a half-hour Christmas-themed spinoff of the 2016 film Trolls.
-In March 2021, Crawford replaced Bob Persichetti as director of the 2022 film Puss in Boots: The Last Wish.
+In 2006, Joel Crawford joined DreamWorks Animation, where he served as a story artist on Bee Movie (2007), the Kung Fu Panda trilogy (2008–16), Shrek Forever After (2010), and Rise of the Guardians (2012).
+In October 2017, Crawford signed on to direct The Croods: A New Age (2020), replacing both Kirk DeMicco and Chris Sanders as director.
+In November 2017, Crawford directed Trolls Holiday, a half-hour Christmas-themed spinoff of Trolls (2016).
+In March 2021, Crawford replaced Bob Persichetti as director of Puss in Boots: The Last Wish (2022).

 On June 3, 2023, Crawford received an honorary degree from the Savannah College of Art and Design for his contributions to animation.
-In April 2025, he signed on to write and direct Forgotten Island (2026) for DreamWorks Animation.
+In April 2025, he signed on to write and direct Forgotten Island (2026) for DreamWorks Animation, alongside his longtime best friend Januel Mercado.
+Their friendship is a major inspiration for the movie's story.